 8. Education and research facilities

 Mangrove forests are utilized in the development of science and technology.
-As a country with the largest mangrove forest area in the world, Indonesia would need a good field laboratory for research and education activities, therefore mangrove forest is used as one of the means for educational activities related to ecology.
+As a country with the largest mangrove forest area in the world, Indonesia would need a good field laboratory for research and education activities; therefore mangrove forest is used as one of the means for educational activities related to ecology.

 9. Carbon Absorbers

-According to the study, one hectare of mangrove forest can absorb 110kg of carbon and a third is released in the form of organic deposits in the mud.
+According to the research, one hectare of mangrove forest can absorb 110kg of carbon and a third is released in the form of organic deposits in the mud.
 The process of photosynthesis that converts inorganic carbon in the form of dioxide to form organic carbon in the form of vegetation material.
-In most forest ecosystems, this material decomposes and releases carbon back into the atmosphere (read: atmospheric function, atmospheric layer) as carbon dioxide (CO2).
+In most forest ecosystems, this material decomposes and releases carbon back into the atmosphere as carbon dioxide (CO2).
 However, mangrove forests contain a large amount of organic matter that does not rot.
 Therefore, mangrove forest is more functioning as carbon absorber than as a source of carbon release because plants in mangrove forest have many leaves so it is more potential to absorb carbon in large amount compared to other plants.

 10. Maintain a microclimate